 Food Resources in the Chicago Area

-According to the Greater Chicago Food Depository, nearly 800,000 people do not know where they will get their next meal, 504,000 choose between a meal and medical bills and nearly 600,000 choose between food and education.
+According to the Greater Chicago Food Depository (GCFD), 1 in 5 Chicagoans do not know where they will get their next meal.
+Many are faced with a choice between a meal or their medical care, others are forced to decide between food an an education.
 Fortunately, organizations in the Chicago area are here to help.

 Below are some key food accessibility resources available throughout the Chicago area:

 Since 1979, the Greater Chicago Food Depository (GCFD) has distributed almost 70 million pounds of food, with more than one third being fresh produce.
 Each day the organization distributes the equivalent of nearly 159,000 meals.
 To find a Greater Chicago Food Depository location near you, click here.

 Northern Illinois Food Bank

 Northern Illinois Food Bank – a proud member of Feeding America – is the source of nutritious food, innovative feeding programs, and hope for more than 71,500 people each week.
 Serving 13 counties, NIFB provides food through a network of 800 food pantries, soup kitchens, shelters, youth and senior centers.
 To find a location near you, click here.

 Opened in 1970, the group’s three distribution programs supply nearly 1.6 million pounds of food each year.
 The Lakeview Pantry has two Northside locations and offers a home delivery service to elderly, physically disabled and homebound people.
 For more information including locations, click here.

 St. Vincent de Paul Chicago